Software Development

 Languages

-I consider myself language agnostic; this means, basic programming patterns are known to me from many languages, which makes reading an unknown language easier; I want to try to depict my existing skillset.
-Note, that every language I describe, I was also interested in, so I have read a lot about their background, even if I have never used it to actually produce code:
+I consider myself almost language agnostic; this means, basic programming patterns are known to me from many languages, which makes reading an unknown language easier by now; With AI on the rise, learning new languages by having feedback, with the necessary knowledge of your own became like a booster.
+Still, I want to try to depict my existing skillset and experience, but also a bit of my interest.

 Name Note